JuliaLang/julia/README.md

 | rand_mat_stat |  38.9  |  139   | 517    |  363          |  No Way |
 +---------------+--------+--------+--------+---------------+---------+
 </pre>
-Performance numbers on a Macbook with 2.1GHz Intel Core 2 Duo.

-2. Designed for parallelism.
+### Designed for parallelism

 Julia does not impose any particular style of parallelism on the user.
-Instead, it is flexible enough to support a number of styles of [parallelism][https://github.com/JuliaLang/julia/wiki/Parallel-Computing], and makes it easy for the user to add more.
+Instead, it is flexible enough to support a number of styles of [parallelism](https://github.com/JuliaLang/julia/wiki/Parallel-Computing), and makes it easy for the user to add more.
 The following simple example demonstrates how to count the number of heads in a large number of coin tosses in parallel.

 ````
 nheads = @parallel (+) for i=1:100000000